atantomo/DynamicHeightCollectionViewLayout/README.md

 Drag the 'DynamicHeightCollectionViewLayout' folder into your project.

 ## Usage
-(Please see demo project under 'Demo' for more details)
+(Please see demo project under 'Demo' folder for more details)

 * Create an instance of `DynamicHeightCollectionViewLayout` and specify the type of cell that you want to use for measurement
 ```